SimplySerious/Magic-Bot/README.md

-A discord.py bot which can calculate a user's chosen number by asking the number's existance from a set lists of numbers
+# A discord.py bot which can calculate a user's secret number by asking if that number exists in a given set of numbers for a fixed amount of time (depends on the max value)